Streamline-TS/mcp-runner/README.md

 ## SSE Proxy

 The SSE (Server-Sent Events) proxy allows clients to connect to MCP servers through HTTP and receive real-time updates using the Server-Sent Events protocol.
+It is implemented using Actix Web for high performance, reliability, and maintainability.

 ### Features